 Q. What information is required?

 A. The Financial Disclosure Statement requires the listing of certain assets and sources of income, but does not required divulging net worth.
-Some information that is required is: the name of the public official’s employer, spouse, and dependent children; names of businesses in which the public official, spouse or dependent children have at least a 10% of $5,000 ownership or investment interest; a description of Rhode Island real estate, other than the official’s principal residence; and debts of more than $1,000 to anyone other than family members (within the third degree of consanguinity), financial institutions where the debt is secured by a mortgage on the filer's principal residence, or debts arising from credit card transactions.
+Some information that is required is: the name of the public official’s employer, spouse, and dependent children; names of businesses in which the public official, spouse or dependent children have at least a 10% of $5,000 ownership or investment interest; a description of all real estate, other than the official’s principal residence; and debts of more than $1,000 to anyone other than family members (within the third degree of consanguinity), financial institutions where the debt is secured by a mortgage on the filer's principal residence, or debts arising from credit card transactions.

 Q. I am not paid anything for my position.
 Why do I have to file?